EventStore/documentation/docs/cloud/use/tailscale.md

 When the initial steps are completed, you should be able to ping the cloud VM using its internal IP address from your local machine.

-Next, visit the EventStoreDB Cloud console and open the peering page.
+Next, visit the Event Store Cloud console and open the peering page.
 There you will find the peering you created when following the provisioning guidelines.
 Write down the details from the `Local Address` and `Remote Address` fields.

 For this example we will use the following peering details:
 ::: card